wuletawwonte/wuletawwonte.com/_posts/ruby-or-ruby-on-rails-newly-discovered.md

+---
-# ruby OR ruby on rails newly discovered
+title: 'ruby OR ruby on rails newly discovered'
+excerpt: 'These are the things I discover while working at Simplero.
+Most of the things I put here are just a code pattern or maybe some new syntax on the'
+date: '2020-03-16T05:35:07.322Z'
+author:
+  name: Wuletaw Wonte
+  picture: '/me.png'
+---

 These are the things I discover while working at Simplero.
 Most of the things I put here are just a code pattern or maybe some new syntax on the language it is grouped under.